mhuckstepp/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
+   Session rely on cookies and keeping a list of sessions on the server side.
+Token rely on the client to store and provide the token with each request
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
+   BcryptJs hashes passwords
 3. How are unit tests different from integration and end-to-end testing?
+   Unit tests are for individual functions while integration tests check how thing work together
-4. How does _Test Driven Development_ change the way we write applications and tests?
+4. How does _Test Driven Development_ change the way we write applications and tests? you write a test saying how your function should act and then build the function so the test passes